-The US continues to be our biggest and fastest growing market although we are seeing strong growth in the UK as well.
-The US rental market is potentially five times bigger than the UK and we continue to capitalise on the structural changes in that market, as customers adapt to renting equipment rather than owning it.
-We also have a small presence in Canada which we will seek to develop over time, as and when the opportunities for growth present themselves.
-The US market is very strong, the UK market is also performing well and we continue to increase our market share in both markets.
+The US continues to be our biggest market and we are seeing significant growth in our still relatively new Canadian market.
+We continue to perform well in the UK but this is a much more subdued environment than North America.
+The US rental market is five times bigger than the UK and we continue to capitalise on the structural changes in that market, as customers adapt to renting equipment rather than owning it.
+Our Canadian business is still smaller than our UK business but is growing rapidly.
+We have expanded our presence in Canada significantly and are excited by the opportunities we see there.
+We expect the Canadian market to develop similarly to the US, as customers get more used to renting a wider variety of equipment and more familiar with the Availability, Reliability and Ease we deliver.
 Our aim is to continue to grow the business wherever we are in the economic cycle.
-A strong market in the US and a good one in the UK mean we are performing particularly well at the moment.
+Strong markets in the US and Canada, and a stable one in the UK, mean we continue to perform very well.

 The breadth of our markets

 Our markets continue to broaden, in terms of geography, range of equipment rented and the applications for which our equipment is used.
 The graphic below shows the growing diversity of end markets that are using our equipment more and more.
-For any one of these markets, there is also a very wide range of equipment used.
+In many cases, this is the same equipment just used for a different purpose.
+A significant proportion of our fleet was developed originally for the construction industry but is now used in applications varying from film and TV production to putting up Christmas decorations.
+We are reaching these broadening markets as a result of our scale, advancement of our market cluster strategy and specialty business evolution - all positioned to give great service to our customers through our corporate mantra, Availability, Reliability and Ease.
+For any one of these markets, there is also a wide range of equipment used.
 For example, on large festival sites such as Lollapalooza in Chicago or Glastonbury in the UK, we may have 400-500 pieces of equipment of all different types and sizes.
 Equipment that previously would not have been rented is now part of the rental mix.
 This is particularly the case with the ongoing structural change most noticeable in the US and Canada.

 MARKETS WE SERVE: